dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 - He can prove he's really Sam.
 - He can prove he's carrying Mom's authority, not acting on his own.
-- The shop can check all of it by phoning Dad, who confirms Mom's wishes, and it already has an account relationship with Mom to fall back on.
+- The shop can check all of it by phoning Dad, who confirms Mom's wishes, and Mom's account stands behind the purchase.
 - And the shop still gets to enforce its own rules on top.

 If errands were always this tidy, we'd be done.
 The trouble is, real jobs are almost never a single, specific, written-down thing.